codedbychavez/vanilla-todo/README.md

-# vanilla-todo
+# vue3-todo
-A todo application made with vanilla JavaScript
+A todo application made with vue3 and uses vanilla JavaScript.